Bokeh comes with a number of interactive tools that you can use to report

 Note

 To make multiple selections, press the SHIFT key.
-To clear the selection, press the ESC key.
+To clear the

-The box zoom tool allows you to define a rectangular region to zoom the plot bounds to by left-dragging a mouse, or dragging a finger across the plot area.
+The box zoom tool allows you to define a rectangular region to zoom the

-The lasso selection tool allows you to define an arbitrary region for selection by left-dragging a mouse, or dragging a finger across the plot area.
+selection by left-dragging a mouse, or dragging a finger across the plot area.

 After a selection is made, the indices of the selected points are available

-object for a glyph data source.
+from properties on the Selection object for a glyph data source.
 For example:

 source.selected.indices